LibrariesHacked/schema-librarydata/docs/libraries.md

 The application also uses opening hours to show libraries open at the current time, and event data to search for libraries hosting certain types of events.

-It was built using open data of libraries and their events from Plymouth Libraries, and map data from OpenStreetMap.
+It was built using open data on libraries and their events from Plymouth Libraries, and map data from OpenStreetMap.
 To try it out see the [Plymouth Library Finder](https://plymouth.librarydata.uk).

 #### Nationally

-Nationally, combined with the mobile library stops dataset, we can use this data to identify particular areas that are without library provision, and that would be in particular need of a library service.
+Nationally, combined with the mobile library stops dataset, we can use this data to identify areas that are without library provision, and that would be in particular need of additional library services.

 This can be harder to assess with only local data, as many libraries and mobile library stops serve people between authority boundaries.